vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Remove-NsxtSyslogExporter.md

 Remove-NsxtSyslogExporter -node -exporterName Syslog1
 ```

-This example deletes the syslog exporters for NSX Manager node
+This example deletes the syslog exporters for NSX Manager node.

 ### Example 2